portlandcodeschool/jsi/_posts/00-01-02-fundamentals.md

 - [SlowmoJS][slowmojs]
 - [metajs][metajs]

-## For later
+### Challenges

+- Write a function that takes two arguments, both numbers, and returns some text describing the sum.
+For instance, `sum(7, 5)` should return `"The sum of 7 and 5 is 12"`.
+- Write a function that subtracts two numbers.
+For instance, `difference(7, 5)` should return `"The difference between 7 and 5 is 2"`.
+- Write a function that takes two people objects and logs a message about them meeting each other for the first time.
+For instance, `introduce(john, sara)` would return something like `"John met Sara and said the color is green is awesome"`.
+- Change `difference` so that it never returns negative numbers.
+For instance, both `difference(5, 7)` and `difference(7, 5)` should return `2`.
-- Think of a domain name for a portfolio site
+- Think of a domain name for a portfolio site.
-- Think of a web application you'd like to build
+- Think of a web application you'd like to build.

 [slowmojs]: http://toolness.github.io/slowmo-js/
 [metajs]: http://int3.github.io/metajs/